-Indian business tax environment is witnessing its biggest transformation from existing complex and multiple Indirect taxes system to a new integrated tax on goods and services i.e. Goods and Service Tax.
-The new GST regime is likely to be implemented from 1 July 2017 and will have an impact on all business transactions like procurement, supply chain, marketing, logistics, etc. Since ‘supply’ is an integral part of the tax system it is important for businesses to understand what will happen with the goods sold prior to GST, but returned after GST implementation.
+Indian business tax environment is witnessing its biggest transformation from existing complex and multiple Indirect taxes system to a new integrated tax on goods and services i.e. Goods and Services Tax.
+The new GST regime is likely to be implemented from 1 July 2017 and will have an impact on all business transactions like procurement, impact on supply chain, marketing, logistics, etc. Since ‘supply’ is an integral part of the tax system it is important for businesses to understand what will happen with the goods sold prior to GST, but returned after GST implementation.

 Conditions applicable for Goods to be returned:-

 - Goods sold within 6 months prior to the appointed day

 - Goods returned within 6 months from the appointed day

 The return of goods could be from a registered taxable person or from an unregistered person.

 Return of Taxable Goods by Registered Taxable Person

 The return of taxable goods by a registered taxable person will be considered as Deemed Supply, and GST will be levied on this by the person returning the goods.
 As, the goods were sold before GST, allowing the buyer to claim input tax credit while discharging output tax liability, or the tax paid was allowed to be carried forward as input tax credit to GST.

 Going by the old tax regime the seller would not have been allowed Input Tax Credit on return of taxable goods.
 Whereas, under the GST India Law, on return of taxable goods, GST will be discharged by the person returning the goods and the tax paid will be allowed as Input Tax Credit to the original seller of such goods.
 This way, the seller does not have to bear the loss.